 Well, even though I was not diagnosed until my late twenties, I was able to graduate high school.
 Even through all the ups and downs.

-I was able to graduate college with a Bachelor’s and Master’s Degree-even after years of cutting and an attempted suicide.
+I was able to graduate college with a Bachelor’s and Master’s Degree-even after years of cutting and attempted suicide.
 I took it even further and I was able to earn a Post Master’s Degree.

 Another blessing is it actually has brought me closer to my parents than ever.

 Growing up, my parents and I did not have the best relationship.
 My mother and I fought a lot.
 My father and I never really spoke.
 However, when I was hospitalized and was told my diagnoses, I remember my father picked me up from the hospital that day and we talked for hours about our relationship.